wtclarke/spec2nii/README.md

 ```

 ### Local development with Pixi
-For a local editable environment, linting, testing, and package builds:
+For a local editable environment, linting, testing, and package builds use the following `pixi` commands.
+Pixi is a package manager, with simple installation instructions available online at [https://pixi.prefix.dev](https://pixi.prefix.dev/latest/installation/).

 ```bash
 pixi run lint